 - Great designs.
 Offers a lot of great-looking, pre-built themes for your online store.

 - Fast.
-Has some of the fastest page load times which is essential for keeping visitors on your website.
+It has some of the fastest page load times which are essential for keeping visitors on your website.

 - Storefront focused.
-Because it’s designed to be purely an online store, there are limitations with the type of content you can make.
+Because it’s designed to be purely an online store, there are limitations to the type of content you can make.

 - Fees.
 Unfortunately, Shopify charges fees for each credit card transaction, from 2.4%-2.9% (plus $0.30) depending on which package you purchase.